AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ### Compliance dashboard

-**Adobe Learning Manager** offers compliance dashboard to all administrators and managers.
+**Adobe Learning Manager** offers a compliance dashboard to all administrators and managers.
 Administrators can create a compliance dashboard and share it with managers.
-Managers will be able to view the newly shared dashboard on their app and can easily track compliance of their team members for a particular training.
-Compliance dashboard allows administrators to categorize custom compliance courses into specific categories  (for example, Sales, Marketing, and Legal).
+Managers will be able to view the newly shared dashboard on their app and can easily track the compliance of their team members for a particular training.
+Compliance dashboard allow administrators to categorize custom compliance courses into specific categories  (for example, Sales, Marketing, and Legal).
 Custom compliance categories are powered by **[!UICONTROL Catalog Labels]**.

 ![](assets/compliance-dashboard-admin.png)